jaraco/svg.charts/README.txt

 -  Documentation!
 This package desperately needs some high-level, tutorial-style how-tos, and not just links to example code.
 -  Implement javascript-based animation (See JellyGraph for a Silverlight example of what simple animation can do for a charting library).

 Reporting Bugs and Getting Help
 -------------------------------

-This project is `hosted at sourceforge
+This project is `hosted at BitBucket
-<https://sourceforge.net/projects/svg-charts/>`_.
+<https://bitbucket.org/jaraco/svg.charts>`_.
 Please use that site for
 reporting bugs and requesting help.
 Patches are also welcome.